rookasrudzianskas/boomx/docs/redis.md

         "started_at": "2022-09-22T14:31:17Z"
     }

-Additionally, Cog will include in the response any fields which sent as part of the request, including `input` and `webhook`.
+Additionally, BoomX will include in the response any fields which sent as part of the request, including `input` and `webhook`.

 ### Redis responses

-Note: this section documents a deprecated feature, which will be removed in a future version of Cog.
+Note: this section documents a deprecated feature, which will be removed in a future version of BoomX.

 If you set `response_queue`, then the response is written to a string key using `SET`.
 This is instead of sending webhooks, as documented above.
 Because each message is a complete snapshot of the current state, the previous snapshots are not needed.
 You can read the values using the `GET` command: